getml/getml.com/src/docs/deployment/deployment.md

 ## Writing into a database

 - You can also write both features and prediction results back into a new table of the connected database by providing the `table_name` argument in the [`Pipeline.transform`](getml/pipeline/Pipeline/transform) and [`Pipeline.predict`](getml/pipeline/Pipeline/predict) methods.
-Please refer to the [unified import interface][importing_data_unified_interface] for information on how to connect to a database.
+Please refer to the [unified import interface][importing-data-unified-interface] for information on how to connect to a database.

 ## Responding to a HTTP POST request